 The Application Process

 7KBW is a member of the Pupillage Gateway application scheme.
 Applications should therefore be made through the online Pupillage Gateway system, by way of completion of an online application form.
-If you have any questions about how to apply to 7KBW please contact the Pupillage Secretary (Michael Ryan) on email@example.com or +44 (0)20 79108300.
+If you have any questions about how to apply to 7KBW please contact the Pupillage Secretary (Elizabeth Lindesay) on firstname.lastname@example.org or +44 (0)20 79108300.

 Applicants who are informed by the Bar Council that they are exempt from applying for pupillage through the Pupillage Gateway system (for example, established practitioners) may nonetheless choose to apply through that system.
 Alternatively, such applications may be made by sending a covering letter, curriculum vitae (which should include results achieved in any examinations undertaken to date, and a full breakdown of the results of all examinations undertaken during any degree courses) and details of two academic/professional referees for the attention of “The Head of the Pupillage Committee”.
 Chambers reserves the right to ask such applicants to apply via the Pupillage Gateway, where appropriate.